Lancelot: Late years and death

 There is no war with the sons of Mordred in the version included in Le Morte d'Arthur.
 In it, Guinevere blames all the destruction of the Round Table upon their adulterous relationship, which is the seed of all the dismay that followed, and becomes a nun.
 She refuses to kiss Lancelot one last time, telling him to return to his lands and that he will never see her face again.
 Upon hearing this, Lancelot declares that if she will take a life of penitence, then so will he.
 Lancelot retires to a hermitage to seek redemption, with eight of his kin joining him in a monastic life, including Hector.
 As a monk, he later conducts last rites over Guinevere's body (who had become an abbess).
-In a dream, he is warned that she is dying and sets out to visit her, but Guinevere prays that she might die before he arrives, which she does.
-As she had declared, he never saw her face again in life.
+In a dream, he is warned that she is dying and sets out to visit her, but Guinevere prays that she might die before he arrives, which she does; as she had declared, he never saw her face again in life.
 After the queen's death, Lancelot and his fellow knights escort her body to be interred beside King Arthur.
-The distraught Lancelot's health then begins to fail.
-(Le Morte d'Arthur states that even before this time, he had lost a cubit of height due to his fastings and prayers.)
-Lancelot dies six weeks after the death of the queen.
+The distraught Lancelot's health then begins to fail (Le Morte d'Arthur states that even before this time, he had lost a cubit of height due to his fastings and prayers) and he dies six weeks after the death of the queen.
 His eight companions return to France to take care of the affairs of their lands before, acting on Lancelot's death-bed request, they go on a crusade to the Holy Land and die there fighting the Saracens ("Turks" in Malory).
+In the 14th-century romance Ysaÿe le Triste, a hermit uses Lancelot's exhumed skeletal arm to knight the anonymous son of Tristan "by the hand of one of the best knights in the world."